 Description

-After some repairs on a slightly older ESD simulator, we felt the need to do a verification of the output pulse.
-Particularly the voltage, but it would be great to view the actual waveform as well.
-Only problem was these standardized ESD targets; these are ridiculously expensive for what is basically just a little bit of brass & stainless steel, some Teflon/PTFE and an N connector.
-We checked what’s required and how to make it, and the result is here.
+After some repairs on a slightly older ESD simulator, you might feel the need to verify the output pulse—especially the voltage, though it would be helpful to view the actual waveform as well.
+The only problem is that these standardized ESD targets are ridiculously expensive for what amounts to just a bit of brass, stainless steel, some PTFE, and an N connector.
+Of course, there’s a bit more to that, especially getting everything just right.
+Because there is not much margin for error, while affordable RF connectors, cables and attenuators tend to have quite a liberal take on their claimed specifications.

 Reviews